anoopsarkar/nlp-class/hw2.md

 where $e, f$ is a new hypothesized mapping from cipher symbol $f$ to plaintext $e$.

-`CARDINALITY` is the number of cipher symbols already mapped to plaintext.

 `HISTOGRAM_PRUNE` keeps the best scoring hypothesis and prunes the rest.